×

 9. Cloves

-Cloves contain substances that may help to reduce gas in the stomach and increase gastric secretions.
+Cloves contain substances that may help reduce gas in the stomach and increase gastric secretions.
 This can speed up slow digestion, which may reduce pressure and cramping.
-Cloves may also help to reduce nausea and vomiting.
+Cloves may also help reduce nausea and vomiting.

 10. Cumins